VortexAstra/Ez/README.md

 The project focuses on the artificial intelligence of the [Snake][wiki-snake] game.
 The snake's goal is to eat the food continuously and fill the map with its bodies as soon as possible.

+Standard approaches to completing the snake game involve a Hamiltonian loop, which is not spectacular because the snake essentially moves along the same path.
+The ML approach allows you to randomize the snake's behavior, making it closer to the human one.
+This approach allows you to save data for further analysis and identify the best path for various algorithms.

 ## Issue
 The problem of finding the optimal solution using machine learning on the example of a classic game (Snake).